MTBLL/ESPN_API_Extractor/README.md

 - `--year`: League year (default: 2025)
 - `--threads`: Number of threads to use for player hydration (default: 4x CPU cores)
 - `--batch-size`: Number of players to process in each batch for progress tracking (default: 100)
+- `--output_dir`: Directory to write JSON output.
+If not specified, no file is written
+- `--as-models`: Return Pydantic models instead of Player objects (default: False)

 This script:
 1. Fetches all professional baseball players via the Fantasy API